lee-m/CPPGM/README.md

     long long int
     array of 42 char16_t

-And `<hexdump>` is the hexadecimal representation of the data in memory in the x86-64 ABI (defined below.
+And `<hexdump>` is the hexadecimal representation of the data in memory in the x86-64 ABI (defined below).

 For example, for an input of: